ammr01/bash_parsers/csvparser.md

 get_csv_range "$csv_string" 5,9 1,3
 ```

+the previous code will get from 5th row -> 9th row "5 and 9 are inclueded", and from column 1 -> 3rd column, <br>
-the previous code will produce multiple variables:
+and produces multiple variables:

 ```bash
 # variable used as flage to know if the columns count in the specified range is inconsistent